-Nomination Committee for the Annual General Meeting in 2024
+Nomination Committee for the Annual General Meeting in 2025

-In accordance with a resolution of the 2023 Annual General Meeting, CellaVision's Nomination Committee ahead of the 2024 Annual General Meeting shall consist of one representative of each of the four largest shareholders in terms of voting rights at the end of July 2023.
+In accordance with a resolution of the 2024 Annual General Meeting, CellaVision's Nomination Committee, ahead of the 2025 Annual General Meeting, shall consist of one representative of each of the four largest shareholders in terms of voting rights at the end of July 2024.
 The Chair of the Board convenes the first meeting of the Nomination Committee and is co-opted to the meetings of the Nomination Committee.
-The composition of the Nomination Committee was announced through press release on October 31, 2023.
-The members of the Nomination Committee and the shareholders who appointed them is presented in the table to the right.
-The chair of the Nomination Committee ahead of the 2024 Annual General Meeting is Emil Hjalmarsson.

-In 2023 the Nomination Committee held four meetings as well as a number of email and telephone contacts.
-The Nomination Committee proposals are presented in the notice to attend the 2024 Annual General Meeting and are also available on the company's website together with an explanatory statement concerning the proposed Board of Directors.
+The composition of the Nomination Committee was announced through press release on October 30, 2024.
+The members of the Nomination Committee and the shareholders who appointed them are presented in the table to the right.
+The chair of the Nomination Committee is Emil Hjalmarsson.
+Ahead of the 2025 Annual General Meeting, the Nomination Committee has held three meetings during 2024 and interacted by a number of email and telephone contacts.
+The Nomination Committee proposals will be presented in the notice to attend the 2025 Annual General Meeting and are also available on the company's website together with an explanatory statement concerning the proposed Board of Directors.

 The Nomination Committee has applied Rule 4.1 in the Swedish Code of Corporate Governance as a policy, which sets the principles for diversity on the Board.
 All nominations of board members are based on merit, the main purpose being to maintain and improve the board's overall efficiency.
 It is CellaVision's goal to have a fair, equal and balanced representation of different genders and other diversifying factors on the board as a collective.
-Furthermore, the board members appointed by the general meeting as a group must present diversity and breadth in terms of opinions, qualifications and experience.
+Furthermore, the board members appointed by the general meeting as a group must present diversity and breadth in terms of opinions, qualifications, and experience.
 The assessment is that the board as a whole possesses the necessary knowledge and experience of the social and business conditions that prevail where the company's main operations are conducted, and that it exhibits sufficient diversity and breadth in terms of characteristics and competence.